Jairam Valjee Chouhan: Career

 contractor, especially working for Bengal Nagpur Railway completing several bridges and doubling of railway lines.
 In years 1921–29, he camped near Paraghat for construction of railway bridge over Arpa river and doubling of rail lines of Bilaspur-Raigarh section.
 He used to work as railway contractor with his main office at Raigarh and there is a colony named after him called Jairam Valjee Colony at Raigarh.
-He often worked with fellow Mistri railway contractors like Rai Saheb Mulji Jagmal Sawaria of Bilaspur and Shamji Gangji Sawaria of Raigarh.
+In many railway and civil contracts he worked in syndicate with fellow Mistri railway contractors like Jagmal Gangji Sawaria, Rai Saheb Mulji Jagmal Sawaria of Bilaspur and Shamji Gangji Sawaria and Rai Saheb Harilal Shamji of Raigarh.

 He was also one of the Class - A contractor for government's public works department of C. P. & Berar.
 He also started a large brick kiln on banks of Arpa river at Jairamnagar to manufacture on large scale bricks needed by railways and other construction works.
+Ramgarh Cantonment works were one of major works done by him.

 He ventured in to dolomite and limestone mining business in beginning in 1918 and soon became owner of several dolomite and limestone mines in erstwhile Central Provinces and Berar.
 He was sole proprietor of whole of Jairamnagar.
 Among the limestone and dolomite mines he owned were Bhilain and Bhadeswar quarries near Jairamnagar.
 He also owned a large Latia quarry at Latia village (near Akaltara) the total area of which was 67.53 acres and dolomite mines near Jairamnagar, Barpali and at Kalunga in Orissa.
 He held certificate for approval of all minerals in Central Provinces and Berar and also whole of Eastern States Agency.